 Our course is coordinated across the seven lecture sections.
-Sections LEC0501, LEC5101, and LEC0601 are taught by Professor Ugarte-Bravo and share this syllabus and our Quercus site (https://q.utoronto.ca/ courses/318227).
-All seven sections participate in the Data Analysis Course Module (DACM), taught by Professor Murdock, where you dive into real data and research, and replicate key findings.
+Sections LEC0401, LEC5101, and LEC0601 are taught by Professor Ugarte-Bravo and share this syllabus and our Quercus site (https://q.utoronto.ca/course s/358068).
+All seven sections write a common final exam and do the Data Analysis Course Module (DACM) - spaced over both terms - where you dive into real data and research and replicate key findings.